nishithshah1207/creatorops-studio/README.md

 CreatorOps Studio is a full-stack code sample for a creator-commerce operations suite.
 It combines store listing generation, lifecycle email planning, and order insights in one small but complete application.

-The project is intentionally dependency-free so reviewers can run it quickly and inspect the implementation without setup noise.
+// The project is intentionally dependency-free so reviewers can run it quickly and inspect the implementation without setup noise.

 ## Why this project

-Sticker Mule's software engineer role describes work on stores, AI tools, email products, and business software for creators.
-This project mirrors that product surface in a compact sample:
+This project describes work on stores, AI tools, email products, and business software for creators.
+It mirrors that product surface in a compact sample:

 - A product listing generator for creator stores.
 - A campaign planner for lifecycle and reorder emails.